The Ideal Client for Medicare Advantage Plans

 If your client has a small group of trusted doctors and those doctors are in an MA plan’s network, this could be the right fit.

-If your client is expecting minimal out-of-pocket costs, it would be beneficial to enroll them in an MA plan with a Medical Savings Account (MSA).
+If your client is expecting minimal out-of-pocket (OOP) costs, it would be beneficial to enroll them in an MA plan with a Medical Savings Account (MSA).
 These are great for healthy and active seniors who only go to the doctor for their recommended appointments and checkups.
 Medicare MSA plans also give members the flexibility of rolling their remaining balance to the next year.

 Medicare MSA plans also give members the flexibility of rolling their remaining balance to the next year.